omkarkshirsaga/CODESOFT/README.md

 # CODESOFT
-This repository is for CODESOFT <br>java Development Internship Author Omkar Kshirsagar
+This repository is for CODESOFT <br>java Development Internship<br>
+Author Omkar Kshirsagar